miraak778/Stochastic-Processes-coursework/README.md

 for part-2, we look at the distribution of final positions and observe that it resembles a normal distribution, which verifies for us the central limit theorem.

-to run the code, just run the .exe file and then the .gp files to generate the output .png files
+to run the code, just run the .exe file and then the .bat file to generate the output .png files